How to Easily Track and Boost Your Business Credit Score

 Corrections and Legal Protections

-Because the FCRA does not apply to businesses, business owners are not entitled to free annual credit reports, either, making tracking down potentially incorrect credit reports much harder.
+Because the FCRA does not apply to businesses, business owners are not entitled to free annual credit reports, making tracking down potentially incorrect credit reports much harder.

 Credit Line Sizes and Quantities